mladenivkovic/swiftgpupacksim/py/README.md

 You may want to split the particle data such that they are contained within multiple structs instead of a single one.
 To do so, some restrictions apply:

-- All functions that actually do something in SWIFT will access the data via a ``struct part p``.
-This is the single access point to all particle data.
 - You *may* define a struct which is named ``part``
   - If you do, it *must* be the first defined struct.
   - If you do, the script will also automatically generate getter functions to